TLLRSK/Pokedex-Js-Tsc/readme.txt

 #Build a Pokedex using Vanilla JS and Typescript
-- Load a list of pokemon´✔
+- Load a list of pokemon ✔
 - Every pokemon must show: ✔
     - Img
     - Id number